 In general the threats to personal security for travellers in Sri Lanka are remarkably small.
 It is more pleasant to travel with a companion, as it is advised not to travel alone especially after dark.

-The health risks in Sri Lanka are different to those encountered in Europe and North America.
+The Travel Guide in Sri Lanka states that certain health risks in Sri Lanka are different to those encountered in Europe and North America.
 Watch out for bowel diseases such as diarrhoea and amoebic dysentery, vector borne diseases such as malaria and dengue fever, and a variety of fungal infections.
 Sri Lankan physicians, though, many of whom have trained in the West, are particularly experienced in dealing with locally occurring diseases.